looker/looker-sdk-ruby/readme.md

 ```

 ### TODO
-Things that we think are important to do will be marked with `look TODO`
+Things that we think are important to do will be marked with `look TODO`.

 ### Finding API credentials

-1. Within the Looker Application go to the /admin/users page (must be an administrator)
+1. Within the Looker Application go to the /admin/users page (must be an administrator).
-2. Find your user and click edit
+2. Find your user and click edit.
-3. Under the heading API 3 Keys click "New API 3 Key"
+3. Under the heading API 3 Keys click "New API 3 Key".
     ![generate key](docs/generate_key.png)
 4. Administrators can add keys and delete keys from this panel.
     ![client_secret.png](docs/client_secret.png)